 Christchurch Heritage Week pandemic-related events – October

-Christchurch City Council will be hosting pandemic-related events as part of Beca Heritage Week on 12 to 22 October 2018.
+Christchurch City Council hosted pandemic-related events as part of Beca Heritage Week on 12 to 22 October 2018.

 Find out more on the Christchurch City Council website.

 - 18 Oct – Black Flu: Why should we remember the 1918 influenza pandemic in New Zealand?